SimonAsaert/ZellaBackground/Locations.md

 There's a door that leads to the residential part of the structure.
 While it's a cramped space, the rooms are covered with colour.
 Covered with tapestries, paintings, coloured pillows, art everywhere around the place.
 Featuring elements of life, wild joy, all the joyful emotions.

-The rooms are split up into a single bedroom, a kitchen-living area combo, a washroom and a small room that acts as office-space with documents housing the work done and plans for what work needs to be completed, as well as a studio for more art to be created.
+The rooms are split up into a single bedroom, a kitchen-living area combo, a wash-room and a small room that acts as office-space with documents housing the work done and plans for what work needs to be completed, as well as a studio for more art to be created.

+## SE-F4TE-Q5

+> ### Summary <Gabboweth>
+>
+> **Type**: Station<br>
+> **Location**: Quesh<br>
+> **Main Faction(s)**: Hutts<br>
+> **Purpose**: Chemical extraction and refinement, slave housing<br>

+### Brief Description <Gabboweth>

+A very out of date extraction station, this was built over a century ago at this point.
+The station was originally tasked with Xenoboric acid extraction around Gorse.
+The old station showing signs of this period of its life, with paint peeling of the structure, acid burns across the metallic hull.
+Most of the windows on this industrial station are caked with decades of grime and wear.
+A more modern hangar-bay has been retrofit onto the station, capable of handling the freighters that arrive and leave the station with less effort.

+The station has been moved to Quesh in the past few decades.
+Tasked to extract the Hutt-acid like substance on the surface.
+It houses a dozen shuttles that can land on the surface and are adapted to carry the acid aboard along with 5 workers, all which when docked, are parasitically attached to the station rather than landing in the hangar bays.

+The inside of the station is split into three main sections.
+From the Hangar-bay is the only clean part of the station.
+This is where the refined drug is stored and accessible.
+There's a few services situated here facing towards those who arrive, along with some residence for those staying for a few days.
+This is also where the station [boss](People#borlic-snevzel) and his minions can be found, communications, everything bureaucratic.
+The second segment is the extraction region.
+Here houses the raw chemicals waiting for refinement.
+Here also is where the slaves find accommodation and their services.
+The area has raised catwalks allowing those who manage the station to always have visibility of the slave's work and whereabouts.
+The final region is the refinery.
+A grizzly place filled with pipes, loose cables, and machines working their process endlessly.
+Here the maintenance workshop can be found with the team of technicians working the never-ending process of keeping the station alive and the tools working.
+The life-support system also exists in this region.

 ## Gabboweth's Retreat